cproctor/ub-cs-education-handbook/source/vision_and_goals.md

 communities they serve while incorporating what we know about equitable teaching and learning in the digital age.

-### Program outcomes
+## Program outcomes

 Every track in the Computer Science Education Program is oriented to the same program outcomes.
-However, tracks have different learning outcomes because they expect incoming students to already have certain competencies.
+However, tracks focus on different learning goals because they expect incoming students to already have certain competencies.
 For example, the [Advanced Certificate track](#advanced-certificate) expects incoming students to have a strong foundation in pedagogical knowledge, while the